cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 It should therefore be removed completely.
 --->

-### Changes to the block validation logic
+### Changes to the block validation

-To provide a better understanding of the changes needed for timestamp validation, we will first detail how timestamp validation works currently in CometBFT.
+To provide a better understanding of the changes needed for timestamp validation, we first detail how timestamp validation works currently with BFT Time, then presents how it will work with PBTS.

 #### Current block time validation logic